mmok1/chicago-crime-eda/README.md

 * Visualize findings using plots and charts

 Data
-The dataset comes from the City of Chicago’s open data portal and includes all reported crimes in 2024.
+The dataset, Crimes-2024, comes from the City of Chicago’s open data portal and includes all reported crimes in 2024.
 It contains columns such as crime type, date, location, and police response.
+ACS 5 Year Data by Ward is provided by the City of Chicago.
+This dataset has various socio-economic information about different wards in Chicago, but we are mainly interested in income levels.
+We also a 2024 weather report of Chicago, provided by Visual Crossing Weather Data Service.
+This dataset has information such as average temperature, wind speed, and other weather data for each day of 2024 in Chicago.

 Tools Used
 * Python